jaxbot/semantic-highlight.vim/README.md

 Either list can also be set in your vimrc

+#### N.B.
+This forked version of SemanticHighlight computes a measure of darkness by using the HSP model and then rotate all the default colors to make them comfortable on light backgrounds if `darkness < 0.5`.
+I plan to come back later to dinamically change colors based on this measure (no more thresholds).

 ## Language support

 This plugin is language agnostic, meaning it will work on any language with words.
 However, some languages have been tweaked by default to disable highlighting of language keywords.